basicallydan/skifree.js/README.md

 This is a **work in progress** JavaScript port of the popular 1991 PC game [SkiFree](http://en.wikipedia.org/wiki/Skifree) by [Chris Pirih](http://ski.ihoc.net/).

-I just started work this Christmas 2012 so I've not done a whole lot yet.

 [**Play this right now if you want to**](http://basicallydan.github.com/skifree.js) (opens a demo page).

 ## Features so far: